-When the annual Tremains Art Deco Festival rolls into town, New Zealand’s east coast city of Napier throbs with colourful activity and vibe.
+When the annual festival rolls into town, the streets of the seaside city and surrounding Hawke's Bay wine region throb with colourful activity and vibe.

-With a fantastic array of events the festival pays homage to the 1920s architecture style of Art Deco.
+The fantastic array of festival events pays homage to the 1920s architecture style of Art Deco.
 Today, Napier's town centre is recognised as one of the largest collection of Art Deco buildings outside Miami.

-An Art Deco Trust was established in 1985 to promote and preserve what is now recognised as a world-class collection of Art Deco architecture.
-The annual highlight on the Trust’s calendar is the Tremain Art Deco Festival.
+An Art Deco Trust was established in 1985 to promote and preserve what this world-class collection of Art Deco architecture.
+The annual highlight on the Trust’s calendar is the Napier Art Deco Festival but visitors can experience the art deco story year-round with a variety of regular tours or by just wandering around the colourful city centre.

 Founding member of the trust John ‘Bertie’ Cocking loves everything about the festival and the city of Napier.